How does the M2M multi-network SIM card enhance the efficiency of your connected objects?

 Example 1 – worker safety: workers on a construction site

 Multi-network M2M SIM cards will be preferable in areas relating to worker safety.
 On a construction site, for example, SIM cards may be incorporated into a secure connected device (lone worker protection) worn by workers at all times.
-If necessary:

 - The worker will be able to send an alarm to an alarm centre or a remote control station simply by pressing a button;

 - The device will send an automatic alert from its fall detector to a central alarm centre or remote surveillance provider.